Investing in a clean and safe downtown is essential to attracting new businesses as well as workers, visitors, and residents.

 Refurbished transit platforms and shelters

-- Beginning in 2023, the San Francisco Metropolitan Transit Authority (SFMTA) has increased regular transit stop cleaning by 50%.
-Under this new schedule, every transit shelter will be cleaned at least three times per week and all boarding platforms will be cleaned five days a week.
+• Beginning in 2023, the San Francisco Metropolitan Transportation Agency (SFMTA) has increased regular transit stop cleaning by 50%.
+Under this new schedule, all boarding platforms are cleaned five times per week.
+All transit shelters are cleaned regularly with a focus on specific areas, including Market Street, Mission Street, and the Tenderloin.

-- The SFMTA is also conducting a citywide evaluation of transit shelter conditions to target repairs and upgrades where they are needed most, including graffiti removal, replacing glass, benches and map cases, and general repairs and maintenance.
+• As of May 2023, the SFMTA has also conducted a citywide evaluation of transit shelter conditions to target repairs and upgrades where they are needed most, including graffiti removal, replacing glass, benches and map cases, and general repairs and maintenance.
+The repair and upgrade work is underway and in some cases glass is being removed from shelters that have had persistent graffiti issues.

 See other economic recovery strategies